Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 They display their amazing generosity to make themselves look like the best catch ever.
 When someone shows up like that, when they’re super kind, super gentle, and one who is always ready to lend a hand, we all have a tendency to like those kinds of people.

 They know how to play that game so that other people will like them.
-With the narcissistic and the emotional abusers, typically what will happen is that they will play that game forever with friends and family, which makes you look crazy when you say anything bad about them.
+With narcissistic and emotional abusers, typically, what will happen is that they will play that game forever with friends and family, which makes you look crazy when you say anything bad about them.

 If you get into a relationship with some sort of emotional predator, they will play that game with your friends and family forever.
 Your friends and family will probably never see that side of them.
 This is why it can be so hard to get any type of support.

 One of the reasons the Love and Abuse podcast exists is so that you have a support system.
-I mean, there are other shows and groups and friends and family that can support you for sure.
-But I want to make it clear to anyone listening that this can happen to your best friend, and you may not even see the signs and the symptoms of emotional abuse, or manipulation or control because the person they’re talking about appears to be a healthy non-toxic person.
+I mean, there are other shows, groups, and friends and family that can support you for sure.
+But I want to make it clear to anyone listening that this can happen to your best friend, and you may not even see the signs and symptoms of emotional abuse, manipulation, or control because the person they’re talking about appears to be a healthy non-toxic person.

 They can appear to be the best thing that could ever happen to someone.